-Its risk-conservative approach remains the cornerstone of pbb's core business as well as the new strategic initiatives, based on pbb's expertise in its markets.
-Within its strategic planning, pbb examines, plans and implements measures - in order to improve and grow, based on expertise in its core business, and in order to be prepared for existing and expected challenges.
-Ultimately, the common objective of these strategic measures is to sustainably strengthen the business model and make a positive contribution to profitability.
+As part of the strategy process, pbb reviews, plans and implements measures to further develop its core business on the basis of its expertise, and to be prepared for existing and expected challenges.
+The common objective of the strategic measures is to achieve a sustainable strengthening of the business model with a positive contribution to profitability.